 with Katheryn Russ, Burkhard Schipper, Phillip Baker, David McCoy, Faiz Ahmed, Julianna Eaton, Kyle Nabors, and Shaelyn Steere

 with Samuel Bazzi, Bo Cowgill, and Zoe Cullen

 [AEA RCT registry]

-I was an Associate Instructor for ECN 160B “International Macroeconomics” at UC Davis in the Spring of 2019.
-Here is the syllabus.
+I taught as an Associate Instructor for ECN 160B “International Macroeconomics” at UC Davis in the Spring of 2019.
+Here is the syllabus: syllabus

-Previously, I worked as a Teaching Assistant in the following classes at UC Davis:
+I also taught as a Teaching Assistant in the following classes at UC Davis:

 I also taught as a Lecturer at Universitas Indonesia for the following classes: